How To Start A Nonprofit In Louisiana

 Louisiana law requires a nonprofit corporation to adopt bylaws at its organizational meeting.
 This is your nonprofit’s first official meeting, where you complete the process of forming your organization, and the meeting usually happens shortly after filing Articles of Incorporation with the state.
 Your bylaws set the tone for how your directors, officers, and members behave, and they answer important organizational questions in advance.
 For instance, how does someone become a director?
 What are the president’s responsibilities?
 Who has the right the vote?
 What are the rights and limitations of your nonprofit’s members?
 Does your nonprofit even have voting members?
 (And so on!)

 Writing effective bylaws isn’t easy, but you won’t have to go it alone if you hire Northwest.
 Hire Northwest, and we’ll provide you with an adaptable template for writing nonprofit bylaws, as well as other free nonprofit forms, to help get things started.
+We even offer a free attorney-drafted nonprofit bylaws template!

 Apply for Federal and/or State Tax Exemptions